First call: Navy use

-On ships of the U.S. Navy, "First Call" is sounded at 0755, five minutes ahead of "Morning Colors" (raising the national ensign), and 5 minutes before "Evening Colors" (lowering the national ensign).
+On ships of the U.S. Navy, "First Call" is sounded at 07:55, five minutes ahead of "Morning Colors" (raising the national ensign), and 5 minutes before "Evening Colors" (lowering the national ensign).
 In the absence of a bugle, the word is passed, "First call, first call to colors."
 The same ceremony takes place on shore establishments but not on ships underway.

 Horse racing

-At a horse race, it is a signal that all mounts should be at the paddock exit in order to proceed to the track to begin the post parade.
-It started to be used at horse races prior to the 1860s.
+At a horse race, "First call" is a signal that all mounts should be at the paddock exit in order to proceed to the track to begin the post parade.
+This started to be used at horse races before the 1860s.
 The tune is usually sounded by a bugler five to ten minutes before the scheduled start time of the race.
 The call serves a similar purpose in dog racing.
-In betting, it is the signal for the closing of any bets, with those being placed after the bugle is called considered a late bet; those who place a late bet may be disqualified or even thrown out of the race track or the casino.
-When "First call" is used for this purpose, it is usually referred to the "Call to the Post".
+When "First call" is used for this purpose, it is usually referred to as the "Call to the Post".

+Japanese horse racing

+In Japan, a "fanfare" is played or performed just before the actual race starts, rather than five to ten minutes before, in order to proceed to the gates.
+The practice started in 1959, when the Japan Racing Association started playing Bahn Frei! by Eduard Strauss after Radio Nikkei started to use the song for their radio broadcast to signify listeners that the race was about to start.
+The current fanfares adopted by the JRA were introduced in the late 1980s, with Koichi Sugiyama composing the fanfares used in Tokyo and Nakayama Racecourses.

+To date, the JRA uses 21 fanfares depending on the racecourse and the race grade that is about to start.

+And, "First call" is also used as a fanfare at Funabashi Racecourse, a regional horse race track in Japan.